London terror attack: UK wakes up to another day of mourning

 For many in London, Saturday's attack will be a grim reminder of the events on Westminster Bridge on March 22, when Khalid Masood drove a car into pedestrians, killing four and injuring 50, before stabbing a police officer to death at the entrance to parliament.
 The attacker -- who reportedly had a criminal record and may have had connections to violent extremism -- was gunned down by a police officer.

 Khan is expected to join British Prime Minister Theresa May at an emergency meeting of Cobra -- the UK's emergency crisis committee -- Sunday in response to the attack.
-May had earlier labeled the attack as "terrible incident".
+May had earlier labeled the attack as "terrible incident."

 Aiming at the people